Skip to content

 .
 The message is encoded as a JSON Web Token (JWT), the resulting structure is called wi_mdvm_register_pop.

-• verifying the wi_android_key_attestation for wi_mdvm_auth_pubk according to the guideline(tbd)
+• verifying the wi_android_key_attestation for wi_mdvm_auth_pubk and wi_platform_attestation_challenge according to the guideline(tbd)

 • extracting and validating the key attestation signals according to MDVM signals

-• checking the attestation keys used to sign wi_android_key_attestation against the database of leaked PAP keys
+• verifying checking the attestation keys used to sign wi_android_key_attestation against the database of leaked PAP keys

 • verifying the signature of wi_mdvm_register_pop using the wi_mdvm_auth_pubk proven by the key attestation